 - Indiana State Fair Commission, August 13, 2011, Collapse Incident Investigation and Report

 - Structural design development of the nuclear island safety related structures for the NRG South Texas Project Units 3 & 4

 - Site-specific seismic analysis of safety related nuclear structures for DTE Enrico Fermi Unit 3

 - Physical Plant Security structural design development and detailed design for the Barakah Nuclear Power Plant

 - Chico Highschool Lincoln Center - I stepped into this project shortly after the schematic design phase was completed.
-My role consisted of nearly 100% of the design development and detailed design which included the design of all steel, concrete, and masonry associated with the project.
+My role consisted of the lion’s share of the design development and detailed design which included the design of all steel, concrete, and masonry associated with the project.
 I also performed 100% of the BIM modeling using Revit Structure which I then used to produce the structural design deliverables (construction documents, specifications, etc.).
 I was fortunate to work with a very inspiring and very trusting boss.

 If you would like to do the social media thing, look me up on any of the social platforms listed below.

 The site used to be on Wordpress which was annoying with its constant nagging about updates and awful WYSIWYG editor on the backend.
 I felt like I had to very carefully work around the awfully generated HTML in order to accomplish the simplest things.
 And it wasn’t like I needed all that functionality anyway.
 This site is used very little.
 It was time to simplify.

 Jekyll is a parsing engine bundled as a ruby gem used to build static websites from dynamic components such as templates, partials, liquid code, markdown, etc. Jekyll is known as “a simple, blog aware, static site generator.”
 In other words, the website is now simply a set of static files.
 Posts are written in Markdown and, since I’m using Github Pages for hosting, pushed to the site.